All manuscripts should be submitted through the journal’s online submission and peer review system.

 ONLINE PUBLICATION AHEAD OF PRINT

-The uncorrected proofs of papers will be posted on the journal site and will remain on the In Press page of the journal website (http://www.starlingscience.com/journals/alzheimers-parkinsons-disease.php) until the papers are published in an issue of the journal.
-These papers will be available to institutional subscribers of the Journal Alzheimer's & Parkinson's Disease Research.
+The uncorrected proofs of papers will be posted on the journal site and will remain on the In Press page of the journal website (http://www.starlingscience.com/journals/medical-imaging-research.php) until the papers are published in an issue of the journal.
+These papers will be available to institutional subscribers of the Medical Imaging Research Journal.
 The date on which the paper is posted will be included on the website and can be considered to be the date of first publication.

 When the final formatted manuscript will be accepted from editorial office and before publication, author or institution or funder will be charged with the publication fee.
-Also, for the final formatted manuscript, withdrawal request will not be accepted without payment of full publication fee.
+Also, for final formatted manuscript, withdrawal request will not be acceptable without payment of full publication fee.

 Authors will not be charged with the publication fee if they are membership holders for the Journal.
 If Author’s institution or funders are membership holder of our Group, 50% charge will be waived for the author.